thierryoliveira/coffee_lovers/README.md

 ## 🧪 Testing

 The project contains Unit tests that ensure:
-	•	Remote and local data layer behavior is correct
+* Remote and local data layer behavior is correct
-	•	State handling in Cubits works as expected
+* State handling in Cubits works as expected.
-I would love to add a few golden tests as well (like a first try using the `alchemist` 🦄 instead of the usual `golden_tookit`), but I'm about to run out-of-time for sharing this project.
+* I would love to add a few golden tests as well (like a first try using the `alchemist` 🦄 instead of the usual `golden_tookit`), but I'm about to run out-of-time for sharing this project.

 ## Dependencies
 * flutter_bloc: State management with Cubit